-Make it easy for your visitors to find what they are looking.
-If your website is using navigation that is too different to what the majority of people are used to you risk them becoming frustrated and leaving your site.
+Make it easy for your visitors to find what they are looking for.
+If your website is using navigation that is too different from what the majority of people are used to you risk them becoming frustrated and leaving your site.

 Don’t try to be too creative when it comes to the navigation on your website.
 Keep it traditional by having it across the top of your website.